saimonn/techlunch-ssh/README.md

   initiating new ones, but will fall back to connecting normally if the control socket does not exist, or is not listening.

-  Just be careful that this can sometime lead to problem connection if the socket exist, but the Master connection is broken.
-In this case it may help to manually delete the socket specified by the ControlPath.
-For this reason, I advise to set the ControlPath to a tmpfs filesystem, so it's deleted when your machine is powered off.

   *ssh_config example*

 ```